 Raw or Cooked?

-Allicin, the compound most studied for its health-promoting abilities, has been shown to have an enzyme reaction that turns it into** from chopping or crushing and allowing the garlic to sit for 15 minutes.
+Allicin, the compound most studied for its health-promoting abilities, has been shown to increase if you chop or crush the garlic and allow it to sit for 15 minutes.
 Allicin is destroyed by cooking, so enjoy some of your garlic in raw in homemade hummus or salad dressings in the recipes below.
 But cooked garlic is delicious as well, so go ahead and use plenty in your favorite dishes.

 What to Do About Garlic Breath